Automotive Technology A.A.S.

 Top classes for automotive technology majors

 - Earn credit for working in the automotive field in the Automotive Technology Practicum.
-This course reinforces the technical knowledge learned in class while providing valuable work experience and establishing important connections in the field.
+This course is-on-the-job training and reinforces the technical knowledge learned in class while providing valuable work experience and establishing important connections in the field.